-Identity The small Kagate tribe is divided between the South Asian nations of Nepal and India.
+Identity The small Kagate (or Yehlmo) tribe is divided between the South Asian nations of Nepal and India.
 In 1974, the linguists Monika Hoehlig and Maria Hari visited the Kagate and estimated their population at about one thousand.
 In the years since, the number of Kagate people in Nepal is estimated to have grown to approximately 1,500.
 They reportedly live 'in the mountains between the Likhu and Khimti rivers in the northeastern part of Ramechap district, wedged in between Solokumbu and Dolakha districts '.
 Another source says that the Nepal Kagate inhabit 'Janakpur Zone, Ramechhap District, on one of the ridges of Likhu Khola '.
 The Kagate in Nepal live at an altitude of approximately 3,000 metres (9,840 ft.) above sea level.
 A similar number of Kagate live in India, having migrated there from Nepal.
 They are found in the North and East districts of Sikkim—the former independent nation that was annexed and incorporated into India in 1975.
 A few Kagate are also located in the Alubari area of Darjeeling District in West Bengal.

 Although this group is widely known by the name Kagate, their self-name is Syuuba.
 Other groups have given them the name Kagate because of their traditional occupation of making paper from a plant called the kagaj that grows in the hilly areas of Nepal.